zhijunhan/Behavioral-Cloning/README.md

 ### Training

 From the training efficiency point of view, a Keras fit_generator API was used to train our model with a batch size of 64.
 Adam optimizer with a learning rate of 1e-4 was used for back propagation.
+The optimization score function (loss function) is Mean Squared Error.
+And training epoch is set to 4.

-## Results
+## Conclusions
 ---